parrt/msds501/projects/images.md

 <img src="../notes/images/redbang.png" width="20" align="left">
 Make sure to remove all of your debugging code before submitting your scripts.
 Submitting a project that prints out a bunch of random debugging output is considered sloppy, like submitting an English paper with a bunch of handwritten edits.

 **Deliverables**.
-Make sure that `images-userid/images.ipynb` is correctly committed to your repository and pushed to github.
+Make sure that `images.ipynb` is correctly committed to your repository and pushed to github.
 Make sure that all of your changes are there.

 ## Task 3.
 Removing noise